Agreement for therapy (adults)

 Care must be taken in the use of any exercises.
 Consult your GP if you have any health problems you are aware of before doing exercises.
 Let me know about any problems, and try any proposed exercises slowly at first, and only if you have consulted with a doctor first, until you feel assured that they are safe.

 As with any psychotherapy, our work may at times leave you feeling worse in the short term as uncomfortable emotions, sensations, and situations are brought into your awareness.
-Although the intent is to work these through towards some kind of resolution, this is not always possible within a particular session, so these feelings may continue beyond session time.
+Although the intent is to work through these towards some kind of resolution, this is not always possible within a particular session, so these feelings may continue beyond session time.

 Please let me know in your next session if this is the case.
 I can sometimes offer additional sessions if support is required, but this is subject to availability.